onovy/otodo/README.md

 ![Screenshot](https://raw.githubusercontent.com/onovy/otodo/master/screenshot.png "Screenshot")

 ## Requirements ##
 otodo is written in PHP (yes, in PHP!).
 So you need PHP interpreter.
-I'm using PHP 5.4, but it should work on older version.
+I'm using PHP 7.2, but it should work on 7.0+.
 No extension is required.
-It should work on almost any Unix-like system, tested on Mac OS X.
+It should work on almost any Unix-like system, tested on Ubuntu.

 ## Installation ##
 There isn't any releases, I consider master branch at Github as stable.